tamedia-ddj/tamMap/README.md

 # tamMap - ggplot2 and tidy Swiss data centric suite

 Suite of convenience functions for geospatial mapping of Swiss data.
 It integrates geographical data at different levels (municipality, cantons, ...), cities.
-It also incorporates various muncipality & cantons socio-econmic and voting indicators.
+It also incorporates various municipality & cantons socio-econmic and voting indicators.
 Focus is on low levels functions for maximum flexibility

 It relies on bleeding edge R packages, primarily *sf* and *tidyverse*.